coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 Please review the documentation on the use of the [deguard utility](../../soc/intel/deguard).

-Since the T480/T480s is already a supported target, we simply need to download/extract the donor image, then generate the "deguarded" ME firmware image
+All Skylake/Kabylake Thinkpads supported by coreboot are also supported in deguard.
+Hence, we simply need to download/extract the donor image, then generate the "deguarded" ME firmware image.

 The donor ME binary required for use with the deguard utility can be downloaded as part of the [Dell firmware updater].
 After downloading, use [Dell_PFS_Extract.py] to extract the required ME